 Samson’s interest in Philistine women was of particular concern to his parents.
 Judges 14:3 “Then his father and mother said to him, “Is there no woman among the daughters of your brethren, or among all my people, that you must go and get a wife from the uncircumcised Philistines?”

 This rule of not intermarrying with foreign wives had a very specific reason.
 The nations that surrounded Israel were idolatrous in practice, if a man married a woman from a household that practiced worship of any other god than Jehovah, it would bring judgement upon their people.
-The Philistines worshipped Dagon, the fertility god in whom the hoped would bring much increase in their crops.
+The Philistines worshipped Dagon, the fertility god in whom they hoped would bring much increase to their crops.
 Likewise, the judgement of God upon the Philistines, through Samson, caused them to look for weaknesses in him that they might exploit.

 Samson appeared so full of himself, he didn’t take into consideration that others sought his life.
 Even when Delilah kept attempting to find that one thing that brought weakness, he still allowed her to play her game.
-It was for pride that brought blindness upon Samson, the Lord God had made him strong and yet his reliance was in himself.
+It was pride that brought blindness to Samson, the Lord God had made him strong and yet his reliance was on himself.
 He was not only blind to truth, ironically the Philistines put out his eyes and relegated him to a life of shame after his fall.

 1 Kings 19:1-3 “And Ahab told Jezebel all that Elijah had done, also how he had executed all the prophets with the sword.
 Then Jezebel sent a messenger to Elijah, saying, “So let the gods do to me, and more also, if I do not make your life as the life of one of them by tomorrow about this time.”
 And when he saw that, he arose and ran for his life, and went to Beersheba, which belongs to Judah, and left his servant there.”

-Fear overtook this once bastion of God’s strength and he ran.
 1 Kings 19:4 “But he himself went a day’s journey into the wilderness, and came and sat down under a broom tree.
 And he prayed that he might die, and said, “It is enough!
 Now, Lord, take my life, for I am no better than my fathers!”

 He took his eyes off the source of his strength.